 What Is the Difference Between Concealed Carry and Open Carry?

 A concealed carry is when you carry a gun on your person or in your vehicle, in a manner that is not visible to any passerby.
 Open carry is carrying a weapon in a place that is apparent to anyone.
 Typically, you see this with people openly carrying their weapon in a holster on their belt.

-What Are the Requirements to Legally Carry a Weapon Openly Under the Law?
+What Are the Requirements to Legally Open Carry a Weapon in Oklahoma?